utdata/icj-class/js/js-class-02.md

   console.log(try01);
 ```

-- Call the function two more times with a different value, but for one of these call the function makeSquare directly in the console log, like in our first example function above the "Let's Do It" heading.
+- Call the function two more times with a different value.

 BONUS: Update your function to use [JavaScript's Math Object](https://www.w3schools.com/Js/js_math.asp) to perform the squaring.